una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] Leaders Eat Last -- Simon Sinek :star:
 - [x] Grit: The Power of Passion and Perseverance -- Angela Duckworth

-## June 2017
+## April 2017

+- [x] Shoe Dog: A Memoir by the Creator of Nike -- Phil Knight :star:
 - [ ] And the Monkey Learned Nothing -- Tom Lutz
 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
-- [ ] Shoe Dog: A Memoir by the Creator of Nike -- Phil Knight :star:

 ## On Deck

 - [ ] Thinking in Systems -- Donella Meadows
+- [ ] When Breath Becomes Air --
+- [ ] The Sex Lives of Cannibals -- J. Maarten Troost
+- [ ] The Bear and the Nightingale -- Katherine Arden

 ## To-Read/Recommendations:
 ---